RuoyunLin/ruoyunlin.github.io/_posts/2019-07-21-surveymonkey-python-analysis.markdown

 *   Groups: Group names of surveys that you are interested in comparing
 *   Col_range:  A list of columns for the matrix question

-Note: Here please customize the function of score_to_numeric above in order to convert the text labels in the raw data into meaningful numbers that you can interpret
+Note: Here please customize the function of score_to_numeric above in order to convert the text labels in the raw data into meaningful numbers that you can interpret.

 **Output:**